Are you considering selling a business in Victoria? We have set out a checklist of important topics to consider when you are selling your business.

 Have any further queries?

 At Sharrock Pitman Legal, we have assisted many customers with the sale of their business.
-If you would like assistance in selling a business or have any further queries, please feel free to give Mitchell Zadow, Managing Principal and Accredited Commercial Law Specialist, a call on (03) 9560 2922 or alternatively fill in the form below.
+If you would like assistance in selling a business or have any further queries, please feel free to give Mitchell Zadow, Managing Principal and an Accredited Specialist in Commercial Law, a call on (03) 9560 2922 or alternatively fill in the form below.

 The information contained in this article is intended to be of a general nature only and should not be relied upon as legal advice.
 Any legal matters should be discussed specifically with one of our lawyers.